Lumi-supercomputer/lumi-userguide/docs/runjobs/scheduled-jobs/batch-job.md

 # Batch jobs

 [slurm-quickstart]: ../../runjobs/scheduled-jobs/slurm-quickstart.md
+[lumic-examples]: ../../runjobs/scheduled-jobs/lumic-job.md
+[lumig-examples]: ../../runjobs/scheduled-jobs/lumig-job.md
 [slurm-doc]: https://slurm.schedmd.com/documentation.html
 [slurm-man]: https://slurm.schedmd.com/man_index.html
 [slurm-sbatch]: https://slurm.schedmd.com/sbatch.html

+!!! warning "Only 63 cores available on LUMI-G"

+    The LUMI-G compute nodes have the low-noise mode activated.
+This mode reserve 1 core to the operating system.
+As a consequence only 63 cores are available to the jobs.
+Jobs requesting 64 cores/node will never run.

 This pages covers advanced topics related to running Slurm batch jobs on LUMI.
 If you are not already familiar with Slurm, you should read the [Slurm quickstart][slurm-quickstart] guide which covers the basics.
 You can also refer to the Slurm [documentation][slurm-doc] or [manual pages][slurm-man], in particular the page about [sbatch][slurm-sbatch].

+For example, job scripts please see here:

+- [GPU job examples scripts][lumig-examples]
+- [CPU job examples job scripts][lumic-examples]

 ## Specifying the account